-3. If you do not currently have credit established, an easy way to do so is by opening a credit card.
-But, only do this if you are prepared to use the credit card responsibly.
+3. If you do not have credit established, an easy way to do so is by opening a credit card.
+But only do this if you are prepared to use the credit card responsibly.
 This means paying back the card, in full, each month.
 Do not simply pay the minimum payments.
-If you are having trouble qualifying for a card, ask your bank about a secured credit card.
-With a secured card, you put a cash payment down that will work as your line of credit proving you can manage a credit card.
+If you are having trouble qualifying for a card, look into a secured credit card.
+With a secured card, you put a cash payment down that works as your line of credit, proving you can manage a credit card.

 4. Request to increase the credit limit on one or all of your credit cards.
-This will increase your credit card optimization ratio by showing that you have lots of available credit that you don’t use.
-It is best to keep your credit optimization ratio below 30%, meaning you’re only using 30% of your available credit at any time.
+This will increase your credit utilization ratio by showing that you have lots of available credit that you don’t use.
+It is best to keep the credit utilization ratio below 30%, meaning you’re only using 30% of your available credit at any time.

-Understand that this number can be assessed at any time during the month, not just on the day that you pay your bill.
-Even if you pay your card in full every month, if you’re consistently using more than 30% of your available limit, you could get dinged.
+Understand that this number can be assessed at any time during the month, not just on the day that you pay your bills.
+Even if you pay your cards in full every month, if you’re consistently using more than 30% of your available limit, you could get dinged.

-5. If you are working to pay off credit cards, don’t shut them down once you’ve paid them off.
-Keep them open by charging (and paying back) a few items to the card every month.
+5. If you are working to pay off credit cards, don’t close them once you’ve paid them off.
+Keep them open by charging a few items to the cards every month (and paying them back).
 Remember, sources of debt that have been in use for longer are preferable to ones that are new.
-For example, if you have two credit cards, and each have credit limits of $5,000, and you have a $2,000 balance on each, you currently have a 40% credit utilization ratio.
-If you were to pay one of the two cards off, and keep it open, your credit utilization would drop to 20%.
+For example, if you have two credit cards, each has a credit limit of $5,000, and you have a $2,000 balance on each, you currently have a 40% credit utilization ratio.
+If you were to pay one of the two cards off and keep it open, your credit utilization would drop to 20%.

 6. Consider obtaining a personal loan.
 If you have multiple credit cards and are struggling to manage them and pay them off, this might be a good solution.
-A personal loan will ideally have a lower rate, which may help you to pay the loan back faster.
+A personal loan may have a lower rate.

-Another option for those with lower credit scores is to have a co-signer on your mortgage loan.
-If this person has a better credit score and financial situation than you, it could greatly improve the rate that a lender will offer.
-Only go down this route is this is a relationship that you can trust completely.
+Another option for those with lower credit scores is to have a co-signer on a mortgage loan.
+If this person has a better credit score and financial situation than the main applicant, it could greatly improve the rate that a lender will offer.
+Only go down this route if this is a relationship that you can trust completely.